 If eye hand coordination skills are lacking, then these areas of function will be difficult to do with ease.
 Learning, social interactions, and independence in tasks can be limited as a result.
 That’s a pretty clear a reason to look at eye-hand coordination when there seem to be “bigger picture” problems.

 Scooping and Pouring and eye hand coordination

 This scooping activity is a simple way to work on the eye-hand coordination needed for coordinated movements of the hands in relation to visual input.
 An activity as simple as scooping beads can help children (and adults addressing physical disabilities!) to improve their visual motor integration.

+This post contains affiliate links.
 We used a HUGE bin of seed beads and a flower ice cube tray.
 This is a similar tray.
 It was a tray of 10 flowers, making it perfect for counting to ten with my toddler and preschooler and working on ten frame math facts with my kindergartner.

 Scooping and pouring the beads into each flower, one at a time works on eye hand coordination to make sure the beads fall into the flowers and not over the edge of the ice cube tray.

 Make sure your child is scooping beads into one section of the ice tray at a time.
 They need to intentionally fill one section while trying to keep the beads in that section.
 If the beads are falling over the edge of the ice cube tray and into other sections, it’s not working on eye-hand coordination.

 Looking for more creative ways to build eye hand coordination?